Wu-Elements: Bronze Nazareth and separate projects (2003–2005)

-RZA's Return (2006-Present)
+RZA's return (2006-present)

 Starting in 2005 and 2006, RZA was increasingly involved in Wu-Tang production once again.
 High-profile releases such as Method Man's 2006 album 4:21...
 The Day After, Cilvaringz' I, GZA's sixth album Pro Tools, the fifth Wu-Tang Clan group album 8 Diagrams, and Raekwon's highly anticipated Only Built 4 Cuban Linx… Pt.
 II all sported Wu-Element production, but most were spearheaded sonically by RZA, while the individual Elements produced on the side for affiliates such as Killah Priest, Hell Razah, and The Wisemen.
 Of the currently announced projects coming up from the Wu-Tang camp, RZA has been tapped to produce the entirety of U-God's next album.
 Ghostface Killah, Raekwon and Method Man's collaboration album Wu-Massacre features production by Mathematics (the lead single, "Meth vs. Chef pt.
 2") and RZA (the second single, "Our Dreams").

-Recently, RZA has confirmed he will be handling all the production for GZA's sequel album Liquid Swords II: The Return Of The Shadowboxer.
+RZA has confirmed he will be handling all the production for GZA's sequel album Liquid Swords II: The Return Of The Shadowboxer.
 Other upcoming projects slated for RZA production involvement include: Ghostface Killah's Supreme Clientele Presents - Blue & Cream: The Wally Era, and Raekwon's eventual Only Built 4 Cuban Linx...
 Part III.
 Method Man is also trying to get RZA involved in his final album, Crystal Meth, and Inspectah Deck is looking forward to some RZA production for his upcoming album, Uncontrolled Substance 2, as well.
 It is unknown if Cappadonna will feature RZA's production on The Pillage 2, or if Masta Killa used any of his production for his still-unreleased Loyalty is Royalty feature-rich album.
 Most of these albums are most likely to be the last few released from most of the Wu-Tang Clan members.
 RZA will most likely close out the Wu-Tang dynasty and legacy with production on these albums, marking a precursor to the $5 million double-disc closing chapter album, The Wu: Once Upon a Time in Shaolin.